About Us

 Senior Intervention Specialist

-Ying Kai has over 10 years of experience working with children with hearing, speech and language impairments, especially children who are non-verbal or with emerging speech.
+Ying Kai has over 10 years of experience working with children with special needs.
 She works with children with Autism, ADHD, global developmental delay, specific learning differences and developmental disorders

-She provides intervention in individual and group settings, collaborating with parents and school teachers to develop individualized language and communication intervention plans for the children.
+She provides intervention in group settings, collaborating with parents and school teachers to develop individualized educational intervention plans for the children.

-Ying Kai is a Hanen certified therapist.
-She is passionate in supporting the needs of children as well as parents.
+Ying Kai is passionate about supporting the needs of children as well as parents.
 She believes every child has their unique way and ability to learn, develop and achieve at their own pace, with the support of professionals, parents, caregivers and the community working together.

 -